 Reports to: President and CEO

-Direct Reports: 3 (Grants Officer, Director of Philanthropy, Director of Development)
+Direct Reports: 2 (Grants Officer and Director of Development)

 Location: San Diego, CA

 Voices for Children (VFC) is the third largest Court Appointed Special Advocate (CASA) program in the nation, serving over 3,000 foster children annually in both San Diego and Riverside Counties.
 Founded in 1980, our organization was one of the earliest adopters of the “CASA” model of volunteer court advocacy.
 In 2006, the VFC board laid out an ambitious vision to “Serve Every Child” in need of CASA services, and over a decade, that vision is nearly realized.
 Since launching “Serve Every Child,” VFC has grown significantly, from $1.9 million to our current annual budget of $6.4 million.
 Our network of highly trained CASA volunteers provides foster children with critical advocacy and support services.
 In 2015, we added our new CASA program in Riverside County, which now serves an additional 250 children.
 In total, VFC manages 1,600 CASA volunteers across 2 counties, with a professional staff of 78.
 Our board of 27 leaders is extremely engaged, representing almost every part of San Diego County.
 Please visit www.speakupnow.org to learn more about our incredible work.

 Mission: Voices for Children transforms the lives of abused, abandoned, or neglected children by providing them with trained volunteer Court Appointed Special Advocates (CASAs).